-Researchers at McGill University in Montreal applied a synthetic cannabinoid to the eye tissue of the African toad, and they found that the toad was more receptive to light and was able to respond to it faster.
+Researchers at McGill University in Montreal applied a synthetic cannabinoid to the eye tissue of the African toad.
+They found that the toad was more receptive to light and was able to respond to it faster.
 To take it a step further, they tested this theory on tadpoles.
 By using dark dots, which tadpoles naturally avoid, they were able to determine that those given the synthetic cannabinoid were better able to perceive the differences in these dots in the dark and were able to avoid the dots better than their tadpole counterparts who were not given the cannabinoid.

 This provides some corresponding scientific truth to the anecdotal reports that cannabis does increase our eyes light sensitivity.
 Not only that, cannabis has been found to have neuroprotective-effect on retinal cells, meaning it can help protect our eyesight.
 This is especially helpful for individuals who are experiencing a decline in sight due to age.